-The market for artemisinin for production of derivative active pharmaceutical ingredients (API) will remain robust over the 2015-2018 forecast period, given the expansion of general antimalarial use with population growth, and shifts in ACT use as a share of antimalarial treatments (35% in 2015 increasing to 47% in 2018).
-The increase in artemisinin demand from 197 metric tons (MT) in 2015 to 229 MT in 2016 is largely driven by a forecasted 79 million increase in QAACTs procured in 2016.
-While current donor funding estimates indicate that QAACT procurement may decline in 2017 and 2018, increasing demand for non-QAACTs, particularly in the private sector market, will sustain global demand for artemisinin at around 227 (MT) in 2017, and 232 MT in 2018.
-ACTs (both QAACTs and non-QAACTs) comprise the majority of global artemisinin demand (97%), with QAACTs accounting for a large share (64-73%) of artemisinin demand.
+The market for artemisinin for production of derivative active pharmaceutical ingredients (API) will remain robust over the 2016-2019 forecast period, given the expansion of general antimalarial use with population growth, and shifts in ACT use as a share of antimalarial treatments (33% in 2016 increasing to 45% in 2019).
+Artemisinin demand will dip slightly from 197 metric tons (MTs) in 2016 to 193MTs in 2017, coinciding with the decline in procurement for QAACTs in 2017, but will rebound in 2018 (214MTs) and 2019 (226MTs) with the influx of PMI's additional funding for malaria programs, and sustained growth in demand for all other artemisinin containing medicines, including non-QAACTs.
+ACTs (both QAACTs and non-QAACTs) comprise the majority of global artemisinin demand (97%), with QAACTs accounting for a large share (57-70%) of artemisinin demand.